Category Archives: Canadian Studies Program UC Berkeley

 About the Panelists

-This event is made possible thanks to the generous support of the Bluma Appel Fund, the Consulate General of Canada in San Francisco, and The Porter O’Brien Agency.
+This event is made possible thanks to the generous support of the Bluma Appel Fund and the Consulate General of Canada in San Francisco.

 This event will have a remote attendance option via Zoom.
 Please select the “virtual attendance” in the RSVP form to receive the link.